deficollective/defiscan/src/content/protocols/uniswap-v3/base.md

 stage_requirements:
   [
     [
+      {
+        text: "Assets are not in custody by a centralized entity",
+        status: "fixed",
+      },
-      { text: "Assets are not in custody by a centralized entity", status: "unfixed" }, { text: "Source-available codebase", status: "unfixed" }, { text: "Public documentation exists", status: "unfixed" }, ],
+      { text: "Source-available codebase", status: "fixed" }, { text: "Public documentation exists", status: "fixed" }, ],
     [
+      {
-      { text: "Upgrades have no potential of “loss of funds“ ", status: "fixed"}, { text: "Dependency with a High centralization score is mitigated", status: "fixed" }, { text: "Frontend backups or self-hosting option exists", status: "fixed"}, ],
+        text: "Upgrades have no potential of “loss of funds“ ",
+        status: "fixed",
+      },
+      {
+        text: "Dependency with a High centralization score is mitigated",
+        status: "fixed",
+      },
+      {
+        text: "Frontend backups or self-hosting option exists",
+        status: "fixed",
+      },
+    ],
     [
+      {
+        text: "Upgrades have no potential of “loss of funds or unclaimed yield“",
+        status: "fixed",
+      },
-      { text: "Upgrades have no potential of “loss of funds or unclaimed yield“", status: "fixed" }, { text: "There are no external dependencies", status: "fixed" }, { text: "Alternative third-party frontends exist", status: "fixed" }
+      { text: "There are no external dependencies", status: "fixed" }, { text: "Alternative third-party frontends exist", status: "fixed" }, ],
-    ],
   ]
 ---